-- The lighting and the control of the light are fully linear: no Built-in Unity Gamma mode anymore. lighting calculations are more mathematically accurate.
+- The lighting and the control of the light are fully linear which is more precise: no Built-in Unity Gamma mode anymore. lighting calculations are more mathematically accurate.

-- Advanced effects like parallax occlusion mapping, SSS and tessellation are available with minimal configuration.
+- Advanced effects like parallax occlusion mapping, SSS, vertex animation and tessellation are available with less configuration.

 Note: SRPs (Scriptable Render Pipelines) was released in Unity 2018.1 as Preview package so some features are still in development.

 Features and improvements

 how is the light component is more robust than before?

 - Procedural Sky